vaporif/slack-file-upload-action/README.md

 ### `channel_id`

-Slack channel*id for upload \_THIS IS NOT A CHANNEL NAME* you can easily check for channel id in browser url
+Slack channel ID for upload **THIS IS NOT A CHANNEL NAME** you can easily check for channel id in browser URL

 ### `channels`